-STM32/Cortex-M3 HOWTO: Development under Ubuntu.
+STM32/ARM Cortex-M3 HOWTO: Development under Ubuntu (Debian)

 OpenOCD / Open On-Chip Debugger